30 Days to the Father’s Heart:

 This began a life-long quest to unpack who God really is and what he is really like.
-God as a loving, doting, perfect Father who desires more than I do for my prayers to be answered.
-God as the infinite, unlimited, all-powerful Father who wants to use his mightiness for my benefit.
-God as the Father who solves my problems and lifts me up above them.
+God as a loving, doting, perfect Father who desires more than we do for our prayers to be answered.
+God as the infinite, unlimited, all-powerful Father who wants to use his mightiness for our benefit.
+God as the Father who solves our problems and lifts us up above them.

 We limit the size of our faith by projecting onto God the imperfections that we’ve witnessed in the humans around us.
-But because no one — not even the best of parents — can be God for us, we yearn to be fathered by him, and at the same time we have a hard time seeing him as more than what we have witnessed in others.
+However, because no one—not even the best of parents—can be God for us, we yearn to be fathered by him, and at the same time we have a hard time seeing him as more than what we have witnessed in others.

-Furthermore, fatherhood has been severely undermined in society, diluting people’s understanding of the True God.
+Furthermore, fatherhood has been severely undermined in society.
+And this has diluted people’s understanding of the True God.
 The world today desperately needs to be converted to Christ, but our power as Christians to change the world for Christ is weakened by our own distrust in God the Father.

-30 Days to the Father’s Heart, is written for those who are seeking a closer relationship with God as Father.
-I designed it to help you experience the wonderfulness of the True Father so that your faith can be set free to reach its full potential.
-It’s an inspirational guide to healing that will enable you to experience God the Father as he truly is, using scriptures, true life stories, theological reflection and video podcasts.
+30 Days to the Father’s Heart is written to help you experience the wonderfulness of the True Father’s heart so that your faith can be set free to reach its full potential.
+It’s an inspirational guide to healing that will enable you to experience God the Father as he truly is, using scriptures, true life stories, and theological reflection.
 In it, we’ll identify and overcome the most common misconceptions that interfere with faith in God.

 - Discover how much God the Father cares about you — it’s way more than you imagine!

 - Embrace your true self as the Father’s beloved child and become fully what he designed you to be.

 - Heal from the dissatisfaction and disappointments that happen in every relationship by opening up to God’s perfect love.